-For viscous oils, the flow in the core is laminar.
-Fortunately, for the case of horizontal laminar core (with either laminar or turbulent annular phase), simple explicit solutions for the in situ hold-up \widetilde{D}c^2 , and the resulting pressure drop are obtained.
+It is worth emphasizing that using the above closure relations in the equations of the twofluid model reproduces the exact solution for the holdup and pressure drop in horizontal and inclined laminar CAF, (e.g. Russel and Charles (1959) for horizontal CAF, see Ullmann and Brauner, 2004).
+For viscous oils, the flow in the core is practically always laminar.
+Fortunately, for the case of horizontal laminar core (with either laminar or turbulent annular phase), simple explicit solutions for the in situ hold-up \tilde{D}c^2 , and the resulting pressure drop are obtained.
 These are summarized in Table 3.1.
-Note that the solution obtained for laminar-laminar core flow via the above two-fluid model is identical to the exact solution obtained by Russel and Charles (1959).

 For highly viscous oils, $\mu_c/\mu_a >> 1(X^2 \to 0)$, therefore the predicted insitu holdup is practically determined by the flow rates ratio and flow regime in the annular phase.
 The data and the model indicate that the water in situ holdup exceeds the input water cut by a few percent (e.g. Figure 12 in Brauner, 1998).
 Results of pressure drop in CAF are of the order of pressure loss for flow of water at the mixture flow rate (e.g. Figure 13 in Brauner, 1998).
-Both theory and data indicate that for each oil superficial velocity, there exists an optimum input water-cut (which yields minimum pressure drop) in the range of water-cut of $U{\rm ws}/U_m = 0.08 \div 0.12$ (compared to an optimal water-cut of 1/3 in L-L flows concentric core flows, e.g Russel and Charles, 1959).
+Both theory and data indicate that for each oil superficial velocity, there exists an optimum input water-cut (which yields minimum pressure drop) in the range of water-cut of $U{os}/U_m = 0.08 \div 0.12$ (compared to an optimal water-cut of 1/3 in L-L flows concentric core flows, e.g Russel and Charles, 1959).